modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-1.md

 ***

-## 14. Evolution of cosmology.
+# 14. Evolution of cosmology.

-!!! abstract "Introduction."

 *What do we understand by cosmology?*

 In this chapter we consider those Physics Nobel laureates that have contributed to improve our understanding of cosmology: the study of the origin and evolution of the universe.
-It refers to existing objects and observed phenomena detected outside the Earth.
-It implies very high energies, successes that are very old and had occurred long time ago.
+It implies very high energies, successes that are very old and occurred a long time ago far away from Earth.
 Up to now, explanations of some phenomena are still unclear and incomplete.

-	**Learning objectives of Chapter 14.**
+### Learning objectives of Chapter 14.

 After this Chapter you should be able to:

-	- Describe some Nobel laureate’s explanations of the structure and functioning of stars, pulsars, and black holes.
+- Describe Nobel laureate’s explanations of the structure and functioning of stars, pulsars, and black holes.
-	- Describe some Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerating expansion, and exoplanets.
+- Describe Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerating expansion, and exoplanets.
 - Analyze Peebles’ Nobel Lecture *How Physical Cosmology Grew* in terms of the components of contextualization of learning.

-!!! abstract "Description of content of Chapter 14."
+### Description of content of Chapter 14.

-	**Section 14.1.
-Stars, pulsars, and black holes.**
+Section 14.1.
+Stars, pulsars, and black holes.

 This section considers the Physics Nobel Prizes awarded in 1967 (the production of energy in stars like the Sun), in 1983 (the evolution of stars and the creation of elements), in 1974 (the observation of pulsars with radio telescopes), in 1993 (the discovery of a binary pulsar and the existence of gravitational waves) and in 2020 (the formation and detection of a black hole).

-	**Section 14.2.
-Neutrino oscillations, background radiations, accelerating expansion, and exoplanets.**
+Section 14.2.
+Neutrino oscillations, background radiations, accelerating expansion, and exoplanets.

 This section considers the Physics Nobel Prizes awarded in 1995 (the first detection of neutrinos), in 2002 (the detection of cosmic neutrinos and the discovery of X-ray sources) and in 2015 (the discovery of neutrino oscillations).
 It also includes the Prizes awarded in 1978 (the discovery of cosmic microwave background radiation), in 2006 (the discovery of the anisotropy of the cosmic microwave background radiation), in 2011 (the discovery of the accelerating expansion of the universe) and in 2019 (theoretical discoveries in physical cosmology and the discovery of an exoplanet orbiting a solar-type star).

-	**Section 14.3.
-Contextualization of learning about the universe.**
+Section 14.3.
+Contextualization of learning about the universe.

 The three elements of contextualization of learning (problematic situation, generating questions, and learning and evaluation activities) are applied to the analysis of Peebles´ Nobel Lecture *How Physical Cosmology Grew*.

 ## 14.1.
 Stars, pulsars, and black holes.

-In this Section we indicate the year of the Physics Nobel Prize award and to whom and for what kind of research the recognition was officially announced.
-Then, we quote the document called Work containing brief descriptions of the main contributions made by each laureate.
-We also include the titles and subtitles of the corresponding Nobel Lectures.
-Afterward, in PHYSICS CONTENT we summarize information taken from documents such as *Award ceremony speech, Press release, Speed read, Popular information.*, and *Advanced information*.
-When required, selected excerpts are indicated in between quotation marks.
-All the references are given at the end of the chapter in MLA format.
-In what follows, PNP means Physics Nobel Prize.
+In this section, a description of the selected Physics Nobel Prizes is made in three parts: (1) the official announcement of the Prize indicating the year of the award, the names of the laureates and the reasons for the recognition; (2) PHYSICS CONTENT containing information taken from documents such as *Award ceremony speech, Press release, Speed read, Popular information* and *Advanced information*; and (3) Description of the Physics Nobel Prize including a full quote of the document called WORK (facts), which is a brief explanation of the main contributions made by each laureate, followed by the title and subtitles, when they exist in the original of the corresponding Nobel Lectures.
+Quoted texts are indicated in quotation marks.
+In the first part the names of the laureates are hypertext links to bibliographic references.
+All the references to documents of the Nobel Foundation are given in MLA format.

-**In 1967:** to Hans Albrecht Bethe "for his contributions to the theory of nuclear reactions, especially his discoveries concerning the energy production in stars".
+**1967:** to [Hans Albrecht Bethe](https://en.wikipedia.org/wiki/Hans_Bethe) "for his contributions to the theory of nuclear reactions, especially his discoveries concerning the energy production in stars".

-!!! tip "1967 Physics Nobel Prize awarded to Bethe."

-	WORK: “The discovery of fission—the splitting of heavy nuclei—revealed the liberation of large quantities of energy; an effect now exploited in nuclear reactors.
-This energy is generated by differences in mass.
-Energy is also liberated when light nuclei combine to form heavier ones, i.e. fusion.
-In 1938, Hans Bethe proved that fusion produces the enormous energy emitted by stars.
-He proposed two different processes, both of which result in hydrogen nuclei fusing with helium nuclei.”

-	MLA style: Hans Bethe – Facts.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1967/bethe/facts/

-	NOBEL LECTRURE: *Energy Production in Stars* by Bethe.

-	- History
-	- Properties of Stars
-	- Thermonuclear Reactions
-	- Nuclear Reactions in Main Sequence Stars
-	- Experimental Results
-	- The Completion of the Proton-Proton Chain
-	- Evolution of a Star
-	- Buildup and Dispersal of Elements

-	MLA style: Hans Bethe – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1967/bethe/lecture/

-**PHYSICS CONTENT (based on *Award ceremony speech* and on *Speed read: Stellar Nuclear Reactors*).**
+PHYSICS CONTENT (based on *Award ceremony speech* and on *Speed read: Stellar Nuclear Reactors*).

 - In the 1920s Arthur Eddington indicated that the innermost part of the sun is a hot gas mainly consisting of hydrogen and helium atoms which at the intense temperatures and pressures release energy when they fuse and create heavier atoms.